ymherklotz/emacs-zettelkasten/README.md

 Each file can then link to other files and they can easily be browsed through in emacs.

+This mode is completely standalone, it does not require any other tools so is easy to install, use and edit appropriately.

 ## How to use Zettelkasten

 To use Zettelkasten, first create a directory which will contain all your notes.
 This will be a flat directory, as tags are used to place notes into specific categories.